-- validation phase: from the opening time of the cycle until the sending cut-off time, incoming and warehoused payments for this cycle are validated and stored.
+- Validation phase: from the opening time of the cycle until the sending cut-off time, incoming and warehoused payments for this cycle are validated and stored.

-- output phase: when settlement has been completed, STEP2 delivers the payments and reconciliation reports to the direct participants.
+- Output phase: when settlement has been completed, STEP2 delivers the payments and reconciliation reports to the direct participants.

 Settlement of STEP2 in TARGET2

-Direct participants in the STEP2 SEPA Services have the possibility to request MT 900 / MT 910 and MT 940 / MT 950 messages from TARGET2 for reconciliation purposes.
+Participants in the STEP2 SEPA Services have the possibility to request MT 900 / MT 910 and MT 940 / MT 950 messages from TARGET2 for reconciliation purposes.